julzaza/wildwitchherbs/_posts/2025-07-01-wormwood-witchcraft-war.md

 date: 2025-07-01
 ---

-# Wormwood in Witchcraft and War
-*From Babylon to Balkan Graves*

 *Wormwood* has never been a gentle herb.

 Mentioned in the Bible, feared by medieval priests, and planted on Balkan graves long before borders or countries existed, *Artemisia* carries an ancient power.
 Bitterness isn’t just its flavor — it’s its weapon.